LiliiaUdovenko/LiliiaUdovenko/README.md

 - **2020:** Agile Project Management Methodologies, Business School || Essentials of Project Management ANSI PMI® PMBOK, Business School

 - **🐝 My personality:** One of my strongest points is asking questions, which I enjoy.
-I also always take a creative approach to any task.
+I always take a creative approach to any task and think outside the box.

 🔗 I'm looking forward to having a productive collaboration with you!